 Finals (See Catalog for full details.)

 - Finals Preparation Week (a.k.a.
 “Dead Week”): In preparation for Finals Week, with some exceptions, exams are not to be administered and new graded assignments shall not be introduced beyond the 5th week of the term that would be due this week.

 - Finals Week: Final examinations, given in most courses at Western during the last week of the quarter, are administered according to a Finals Schedule (exceptions for lab courses).
 This generally differs from the usual class meeting times.
 The scheduled days and hours for these examinations may not be changed.
 For details about what happens when a student does not take a final, see the Catalog.
 If students find they are scheduled to take three or more examinations in one day, any of their instructors may arrange an examination later during finals week.

 It is the policy of the Western Washington University Student Health Center to not provide medical excuses for short-term absences that result in missed classes, exams or assignments due to illness or injury.
 In certain circumstances where the illness or injury is prolonged (an absence of more than five days) and requires medical attention or hospitalization, we will work with students in providing appropriate documentation.
 Review the Medical Excuse Policy for details.
 In these situations, contact your professor or teaching assistant as soon as possible.

 Student Conduct Code

 It is important that, as a Western student, you understand the university’s student conduct process.
-Review the full listing in Reporting a Concern & Making a Complaint.
+Review the full listing in Appendix C of the Catalog.
 This can appear at first glance to be a daunting list.
 No one expects you to visit each and every site and/or download, but do be aware of this site’s existence for reference.